 Dubai has many attractions to keep families busy.
 Here are a few Amusement parks that are fun for the whole family.

 - IMG World of Adventure is the world’s biggest indoor amusement park

 - Dubai Parks and Resorts is the largest integrated amusement park in the Middle East with four themes.
-Motionland combines DreamWorks Animation, Columbia Pictures and Lionsgate for a movie themed park, Bollywood Parks highlights the best from Bollywood Theater, there’s Lego Water Parks and Legoland.
+Motionland combines DreamWorks Animation, Columbia Pictures and Lionsgate for a movie-themed park, Bollywood Parks highlights the best from Bollywood Theater, there are Lego Water Parks and Legoland.

 - Global Village is an entertainment complex and amusement park featuring cultures from around the world.
 At Global Village there’s no need to travel the world, you can visit 90 countries all in one place.

 24. Dubai Miracle Garden